Ultimate Guide To Nepal

 Chowmein is a popular dish in Kathmandu.

-No trip is complete without food; the Kathmandu trip is no exception.
-You have to try traditional Kathmandu cuisines during your visit.
-Furthermore, the city’s famous includes Thakali Khana Set, Newari cuisine, and Tibetan food.
+No trip is complete without food, and the Kathmandu trip is no exception.
+During your visit, you must try traditional Kathmandu cuisine.
+Furthermore, the city’s famous features include Thakali Khana Set, Newari cuisine, and Tibetan food.

 The Local favorite is delicious momos.
-These are dumplings with veg and non-veg filings available steamed, fried, with/without soup, and in tandoori versions.
+These dumplings with veg and non-veg fillings are available steamed, fried, with/without soup, and in tandoori versions.
 They are served in almost every eatery, so you must try them at least once.

 If you want to learn more things to do in Kathmandu, head here for the details.